Axway/amplify-fusion-labs/apification/README.md

 * First we need to create our converted invoice with using the result of the conversion and setting its decimal precision to 2 digits since it is returned with more decimal digits.
   * Add a Map component inside the loop after the currency conversion and expand the bottom panel.
   * Add a temporary variable to map the current invoice, by doing the following:
-    * Right click on any variable on the right hand panel and select Extract and paste in the following JSON that represents what we want our resulting invoice looks like and click on Copy Node button
+    * Right click anywhere on the right hand panel and select Extract and paste in the following JSON that represents what we want our resulting invoice looks like and click on Copy Node button

     ```json
     {